cme212/course/notes/lecture-12/inheritance.md

 the *derived* class will inherit the common features implemented in the base, so we will need to implement only the features specific to the *derived* class.
 This approach leads to a leaner and easier to maintain code.
-For example, we cav create class `Shape` like this:
+For example, we can create class `Shape` like this:
 ```c++
 class Shape
 {